 John Lee is a Malaysian immigrant to the U.S. He has written extensively, especially at Open Borders: The Case, championing the case for open borders and free migration.
 He presently works as an analyst at a technology company in the San Francisco Bay Area.

-Jenna McElroy works full time as the director of strategic initiatives and associate director of philanthropy for the American Civil Liberties Union of Pennsylvania.
+Jenna McElroy is a Vice President at Emancipet, a national veterinary care organization.
+Previously, she worked as the director of strategic initiatives and associate director of philanthropy for the American Civil Liberties Union of Pennsylvania.
 She is also the co-founder of The Natalwork and works as a consultant for nonprofit organizations across the country.
 Her background is in nonprofit management, event planning, social services, strategic initiatives, development, and community advocacy.
 Jenna has been involved in many projects along the US-Mexico border and throughout the US and Latin America, documenting human rights abuses and aiding in migrant support work.
 She graduated with her Masters in Law & Social Policy and Masters in Social Work from Bryn Mawr College.

 A citizen of India, Vipul came to the United States for a mathematics Ph.D. and graduated from the University of Chicago in 2013.
 He currently works as a data scientist in the San Francisco Bay Area.
 He started Open Borders: The Case in 2012, a website and group blog discussing the case for open borders and paths for moving toward it.
 His interest in promoting open borders stems from a mix of ethical reasons (freedom of movement and association) and a belief that freer movement will be generally beneficial to the world.

 California born and daughter of Salvadoran immigrants, Katia is a fierce advocate for the rights of workers, women, and immigrants in her community.
-Katia is a community organizer with experience working in community outreach and public health.
+Katia is currently a Mass Liberation Organizer with Reclaim Philadelphia.
+She has experience working in community outreach and public health.
 She was previously lead organizer at Make the Road PA’s Philadelphia office.
 Before that, she was the Promotores de Salud Program Coordinator at Planned Parenthood Southeastern Pennsylvania.
 Katia holds a B.A. in Political Science and Latin American Studies from Temple University and resides in Lower Northeast Philadelphia.

 Jasmine Rivera is the Director of Civic Engagement of Pennsylvania Voice in Philadelphia, PA.
 Originally from Chicago, she grew up primarily in Arizona and became involved in social justice movements at a young age.
 Organizing with the Black and Latinx community in the Philadelphia area, she played a lead role in the passage of Philadelphia’s Paid Sick Time law and Sanctuary City policy.
 As the Director of Civic Engagement, she helps table partners run programming to increase civic engagement for members of the New American Majority, remove barriers to voting access, ensure representation, win on issue campaigns, and achieve racial equity in the progressive community and statewide.